 ← Back to Departments Overview

 Hoboken Cultural Affairs is a division of The City of Hoboken.
-We curate and produce cultural events for the City of Hoboken, including the Arts and Music Festival, Art Month, The Harvest Festival, Movies Under the Stars, our Summer Concert Series, and community art and culture programs.
+We curate and produce cultural events for the City of Hoboken, including the Arts and Music Festival, Art Month, The Harvest Festival, Movies Under the Stars, our Summer Concert Series, and community arts education and culture programs.

 We also administer the Public Art Fund, which maintains Hoboken's existing public art inventory as well as supports new permanent public art.